Sponsored

 About the Author

-O'neil Van Horn is assistant professor of theology, Xavier University, Cincinnati, OH.
-He holds a PhD in philosophical and theological studies in religion from Drew University (2021) and was recently a Louisville Scholar (Louisville Institute, 2021-2023).
-His research interests include ecotheology, environmental philosophy, and environmental justice.
-He is the author of On the Ground: Terrestrial Theopoetics and Planetary Politics.
-He has a background in organic agriculture and continues to practice small-scale efforts toward sustainability and self-sufficiency.
+O'neil Van Horn is assistant professor, theology, Xavier University, Cincinnati, OH.
+He holds a PhD in philosophical and theological studies in religion from Drew University and was a Louisville Scholar from 2021 to 2023.
+With a background in organic agriculture and sustainability, he is author of On the Ground: Terrestrial Theopoetics and Planetary Politics (Fordham University Press).